Production of The Lord of the Rings film series: Post-production

 Each film had the benefit of a full year of post-production time before its respective December release, often finishing in October or November, with the crew immediately going to work on the next film.
-In this period's later part, Jackson would move to London to supervise the scoring and to continue editing, while having a computer feed for discussions to The Dorchester Hotel, and a "fat pipe" of Internet connections from Pinewood Studios to look at the special effects.
+In this period's later part, Jackson moved to London to supervise the scoring and to continue editing, while having a computer feed for discussions to The Dorchester Hotel, and a "fat pipe" of Internet connections from Pinewood Studios to look at the visual effects.
 He had a video link and 5.1 surround sound to organize meetings and listen to new music and sound effects generally wherever he was.
-The extended editions also had a tight schedule at the start of each year to complete special effects and music.
+The extended editions had a tight schedule at the start of each year to complete special effects and music.

 Editing

-Jackson initially intended to have all three films edited at once by himself and editor Jamie Selkirk.
-This soon proved too ambitious, and Selkirk (who continued to act as the supervising editor) hired a different editor for the first two films: John Gilbert, who worked some reels to be shown to distributors during the shoot, would edit the first film, while Michael J. Horton and Jabez Olssen on the second.
+Jackson initially intended to edit all three films himself at once, assisted by Jamie Selkirk.
+This soon proved too ambitious, and Selkirk (who continued to act as the supervising editor) hired a different editor for the first two films: John Gilbert, who worked some reels to be shown to distributors during the shoot and edited the first film, while Michael J. Horton and Jabez Olssen worked on the second.
 Selkirk and Annie Collins edited the third.
 Initially, they were all intended to cut them simultaneously, but after a month, overseeing three edits became too much for Jackson, and he focused on editing the first film, while the other editors created assemblies of the other films.
-Daily rushes would often last up to four hours, with scenes being done throughout 1999 to 2002 for the rough (4½-hour) assemblies of the films.
-In total, 1828 km of film, representing 1110 hours, was edited down to the 11 hours and 26 minutes) of the extended edition's running time.
-This was the final area of shaping of the films, when Jackson realized that sometimes the best scripting could be redundant on screen, as he picked apart scenes every day from multiple takes.
+Daily rushes often lasted for as much as four hours, with scenes created throughout 1999 to 2002 for the rough (4½-hour) assemblies of the films.
+In total, 1828 km of film, representing 1110 hours, was edited down to the 11 hours and 26 minutes of the extended edition's running time.

 The first film's editing was relatively easygoing, although after a screening to New Line they had to re-edit the beginning for a prologue.
-The Two Towers was always acknowledged by the crew as the most difficult film to make, as "it had no beginning or end", and had the additional problem of inter-cutting storylines appropriately.
-Jackson even continued editing the film when that part of the schedule officially ended, resulting in some scenes, including the reforging of Andúril, Gollum's backstory, and Saruman's demise, being moved to The Return of the King.
+The Two Towers was always acknowledged by the crew as the most difficult film to make, as "it had no beginning or end", with the additional problem of inter-cutting storylines appropriately.
+Jackson continued editing when that part of the schedule officially ended, resulting in some scenes, including the reforging of Andúril, Gollum's backstory, and Saruman's demise, being moved to The Return of the King.
 Later, Saruman's demise was cut from the theatrical edition (but included in the extended edition) when Jackson felt it was not starting the third film effectively enough.
-As with all parts of the third film's post-production, editing was very chaotic.
-The first time Jackson actually saw the completed film was at the Wellington premiere.
+As with all parts of the third film's post-production, editing was chaotic.
+The first time Jackson actually saw the completed film was the day before the Wellington premiere.